my-hiking-library/main/README.md

 This policy may be updated when the app’s features or data practices change.
 The effective date at the top of this page will identify the latest revision.

-## Contact

-For questions about this privacy policy or the app’s privacy practices, contact:

 ### App Information